 Retain count can be managed manually (Manual Retain-Release - MRR) or automatically (Automatic Reference Count - ARC).

 With MRR, developers had to worry about retaining and releasing an object.
 In contrast, ARC automatically takes care of updating retain count.
 As result of that, most iOS applications and developers are using ARC.

 On Android, memory management is completely different.
 Dalvik virtual machine performs routine garbage collection and removes memory from all objects not referenced by other objects.
 This usually works as it should, but common sources of problems are Bitmaps.
 You can find more about Bitmap memory management here.

 We just scratched the tip of the iceberg of knowledge needed to be a top Android and iOS app developer, although we highlighted some important core concepts and differences.

-Taking into account the complexity of each of platform, it becomes clear that it can take years for developers to master all necessary knowledge.
-We hope that questions and answers presented in this post will help you find the right app developer for your project.
+Taking into account the complexity of each platform, it becomes clear that it can take years for mobile developers to master all necessary knowledge and skill sets.
+We hope that questions and answers presented in this post will help you find the right full-time or part-time freelance app developer for your project or app idea.